stooone/wakelock-source-hunter/README.md

   * Edit the script and set `WAKELOCK=` to your **wakelock** of choise
   * Start the srcipt by `bash wakelock-source-hunter.sh`
   * Interpret and do experiments by the results

+**Note:** all environments are different, I can't guarantee they this will work in your.
+If you get an error message try another terminal emulator.
+(I use JuiceSSH.)

 ### Example

 I was fighting with the `IPA_RM12` and `IPA_WS` **wakelock**.
 I've googled for a long time but the only info I was able to find out that it is the [Qualcomm Linux Modem's](https://osmocom.org/projects/quectel-modems/wiki/Qualcomm_Kernel#IPA-Internet-Packet-Accelerator) **wakelock**, so it has some connection with the mobile communication.
 So something is using the mobie net in the background constantly but not that hard that I can spot it by network usage.
 I know there would be other ways to find out the source of network traffic, for example by monitoring the network, but it would be more of a pain and this way I've built a more useful tool for future use.
 My phone was ok for hours but then somethign happened and those two **wakelocks** kept it awake around 50% screen off time, only reboot helped.
 So some app must stuck somehow and causes it.